Charlie Murder: Reception

 Charlie Murder received "generally favorable" reviews, according to video game review aggregator Metacritic.
 The game's music was highly praised.
 The game's hand-illustrated visuals were also praised by reviewers.
 Critics felt that the music and visual style complemented the game's punk rock theme, and Official Xbox Magazines Cameron Lewis praised the game for being rich in personality and detail without being over-polished.

 Reviewers were less enthused about the game's user interface, and found that many gameplay details went unexplained.
-IGN's Jose Otero found the inventory management system, which lacks an easy way to sort items, to be problematic.
+IGNs Jose Otero found the inventory management system, which lacks an easy way to sort items, to be problematic.
 Chris Carter from Destructoid noted that the game's intricacies are described in messages on the in-game phone, which he considered difficult to navigate and read, and that the messages were often insufficiently clear and detailed.

 Critics compared the game to Ska Studios' previous side-scrolling beat 'em up games, The Dishwasher: Dead Samurai and The Dishwasher: Vampire Smile.
-Game Informer noted Charlie Murders similarity to the Dishwasher series, and Destructoid's Chris Carter believed that Charlie Murder was an improvement over the previous games, in both presentation and in the amount of personality that the characters had.
+Game Informer noted Charlie Murders similarity to the Dishwasher series, and Destructoids Chris Carter believed that Charlie Murder was an improvement over the previous games, in both presentation and in the amount of personality that the characters had.
 There was a consensus among reviewers that the game was more enjoyable in multiplayer, with Hardcore Gamer saying that the game felt designed for cooperative play.